| Home Contact us

 Variant types of bird hide include:

-• The machan, a covered platform erected to observe birds and wildlife in high trees or on cliffs, particularly in India where it
+The bird blind , which is a screen similar to one wall of a typical hide, with or without a roof for shelter The machan , a covered platform erected to observe birds and wildlife in high trees or on cliffs, particularly in India where it